 Evolution Of CRED With More Use Cases

 As a result, CRED has determined to do everything possible to ensure that you never forget about it.
-It developed newer products that rewarded you for every action such as paying your rent or taking out a loan.
+It developed newer products that rewarded you for every action such as cred bill payment, paying your rent or taking out a loan.

 You’ll spend more time on CRED’s app if you have more use-cases.
+And one of the most prominent use-cases is cred bill payment.
+CRED has made it incredibly easy for users to pay their bills and earn cred rewards in the process.
 It is a major sponsor of the Indian Premier League, which is one of the most well-known and high-profile sporting events on television.
 It created several brilliant commercials that went viral.
 It purposefully built a divisive user interface for its app…because that was part of the plan.

 CRED believed that if it had to create a currency, it should do so in the form of a currency.
+And one of the most effective ways to do that was by incentivizing users to make cred bill payment through its app.
 It wanted as many people to use its app as possible, as well as a reserve of CRED reward points.

 Next Logical Step For CRED Reward Points

-The next logical step is to give this currency value.
-The goal is to make CRED reward points valuable enough that they can be used to buy high-priced goods and services.
-Assume you’re a retailer, such as Amazon or eBay.
-What would you reply if CRED approached you and told you, “Hey, Would you be interested in offering a washing machine worth Rs 20,000 to my users in exchange for a million CRED reward points?”
-So, you’re probably going to tell CRED that anyone can buy anything using CRED’s reward points, washing machine, or TV.
-All you actually care about is getting Rs 20,000 in your bank account at the end of this transaction.
+The next logical step for CRED is to assign a monetary value to its reward points, also known as CRED points.
+The goal is to make CRED points valuable enough that they can be used to purchase high-priced goods and services.
+As a retailer like Amazon or eBay, if CRED approached you with an offer to exchange a million CRED points for a washing machine worth Rs 20,000, you would likely reply that anyone can buy anything using CRED points, including a washing machine or a TV.
+However, what you would care about most is receiving Rs 20,000 in your bank account at the end of the transaction.

 Collaborate With Retailers Using Winning Strategy